Wex Inspired: Keeping Scotland Wild with Peter Cairns

 'Scotland: The Big Picture' is a project in which Peter is involved which works collaboratively by building a community desinged to influence, inform and inspire innovative thinking around the benefits of a wilder Scotland.

 It wasn’t so long ago that wild forests teeming with life covered much of Scotland.
 Creatures from salmon and trout, to wolves, eagles and wild boars called Scotland home.
-Today, although it’s easy to be drawn in by the landscapes and natural beauty, Scotland has become one of the most ecologically drained nations on Earth.
+Today, although it’s easy to be drawn in by the landscape's natural beauty, Scotland has become one of the most ecologically drained nations on Earth.
 Our large carnivores have gone.
-Our soils are malnourished and across millions of acres, a barren, degraded landscape supports very little life.
+Our soils are impoverished and across millions of acres, a barren, degraded landscape supports very little life.

 This doesn’t have to be this way.
 Peter and his team are working on a bold vision for the future where native woodlands begin to regenerate; where damaged turfs are restored; where rivers run freely and where oceans are full of life.